China-Iceland Arctic Science Observatory: Facilities

 The land of the Observatory is 156 hectares.
 It was previously a privately owned farm, designated partially as agricultural land and partially as forestry area under a contract with the Forest Service.
 The Observatory research building is 763 m^{2} on three floors.
 It includes a guest centre and an auditorium seating 56 people intended for public outreach (education and tourism), to be opened fall 2019.
 The second floor has meeting rooms, work spaces, cafeteria and research facilities.
 The third floor is designed for research facilities, work spaces, six camera towers and lazer/lidar rooms.
 In the outside area there is already a rio-meter field with 37 antennas installed, two magnetic meters, weather stations and more.
 The observatory accommodates up to 10 people.

 Research

 The China-Iceland Arctic Science Observatory mainly supports multi-disciplinary observation and research on aurora and space weather, atmospheric science and meteorology, biology and ecology, oceanography, glaciology, geophysics and geology, climate change and environmental science.

 Collaboration and operations

 CIAO operates under a cooperative agreement between PRIC and Rannis, facilitating scientific exchange between China and Iceland.

-Significance

-The observatory enhances China’s presence in Arctic research, aligning with its 2018 Arctic Policy, which emphasizes scientific contributions to understanding global climate systems and naming China a 'Near Arctic' nation.
-For Iceland, CIAO strengthens its position as a key player in polar science, leveraging its strategic location in the Arctic Circle.